 Whenever you update a driver, Driver Updater creates a Windows System Restore point.
 This is like a snapshot of your system at a particular point in time.
 You can use a System Restore point to go back if reverting a driver doesn’t resolve the specific problems you experience after updating a driver.

 Note: We always recommend that you try Driver Updater first before resorting to using System Restore points.

 Driver Updater creates System Restore points automatically, but you need to go outside of the CCleaner program to activate one of these System Restore points on your PC.
 To do this on a Windows 10 PC, type ‘System Restore’ into the search box on the bottom left of your desktop screen to access the correct menu.

 For more specific information about System Restore points, please use this dedicated page from Microsoft:

 Does Driver Updater work if you have an invalid Windows license?

 Driver Updater performs driver updates via a native Windows process.
-If your version of Windows isn't valid, you may be prevented from updating.
+If your version of Windows isn't valid, you might not be able to update drivers.